Having trouble viewing your water use online?

 Will the WI Air National Guard / Dept. of Defense pay for PFAS removal at Well 15?

-National Guard officials have informed us that they will not fund PFAS removal at Well 15 unless levels at the well rise above the EPA's Lifetime Health Advisory Level of 70 parts-per-trillion for PFOA & PFOS.
+National Guard officials have informed us that they will not fund PFAS removal at Well 15 (currently shut down) unless levels at the well rise above the EPA's Lifetime Health Advisory Level of 70 parts-per-trillion for PFOA & PFOS.
 Current levels of PFOA & PFOS at the well are 11-12 parts- per-trillion.

 What do I do if my water is discolored?